Bridging Barriers to Cervical Cancer Screening in Transgender Men: A Scoping Review

-A note on language: Some of these resources may contain outdated or medicalized language.
-For our search terms and within this site we use the acronym LGBTQ2+ but recognize that language used by sexual and gender minority communities is always evolving.
-We use the term trans to include all those whose gender identity is different from their sex assigned at birth (including genderqueer, non-binary, agender, and all non-cis identities).
-The “+” in our acronym denotes other included identities (e.g. asexual, demisexual, pansexual).
+Language and content: Some resources may contain outdated or medicalized language.
+Queering Cancer (QC) uses the acronym LGBTQ2+ but we recognize that language is always evolving.
+We use “trans” to include all whose gender identity is different from their sex assigned at birth (including genderqueer, non-binary, agender and all non-cis identities).
+The “+” denotes other included identities (e.g. asexual, demisexual, pansexual).

-These resources are from third party sites (i.e. not written by Queering Cancer) and, while we have reviewed them for relevance, we do not endorse the information.
+Resources are from third party sites (i.e. not written by QC) and, while we have reviewed them for relevance, we do not endorse the information.
 Please report issues to email@example.com.

 For specific information about cancer the Canadian Cancer Society’s Cancer Information Service is a national, toll-free helpline available to cancer patients, caregivers, families and friends, the general public and healthcare professionals.